SDM0/SDM_0-s-Stuff/README.md

   1 scored card from winning poker hand is duplicated

   ### Hieroglyph Deck
-  Spectral cards may appear in the shop, start with an Ankh card, -1 Joker Slot
+  Spectral cards may appear in the shop, start with an Ankh card
   ### XXL Deck
   Start with double the deck size